 \

-For online SLAM, new frames of LiDAR point cloud are continuously coming.
-A new frame is used to estimate the state of the frame (Section \ref{e:state_estimate}), then the estimated state is used to register the new points into the global map: when the new points lie in an unpopulated voxel, it will construct the voxel (see Algorithm \ref{alg:voxel construction}).
+For online LiDAR odometry, new scans of LiDAR point cloud are continuously coming and their poses are estimated as in Section \ref{e:state_estimate}.
+Then the estimated pose is used to register the new points into the global map.
+When the new points lie in an unpopulated voxel, it will construct the voxel.
 Otherwise, when the new points are added to an existing voxel, the parameters and the uncertainty of the plane in the voxel should be updated.
-This will cause an increased processing time when registering more new points.
-To address this issue, we find that when the measurement noise of the points is within a certain range, the uncertainty of the plane parameters will quickly converge.
-Fig. \ref{fig:trace_point_num} shows the convergence trend of the normal vector uncertainty with the number of points.
-The position of each point carries a Gaussian noise with a zero mean and a variance of $0.1m^2$.
+This will cause a growing processing time with the constant reception of new points.
+To address this issue, we find that the uncertainty of the plane parameters will quickly converge as illustrated in Fig. \ref{fig:trace_point_num}, where the position of each point carries a Gaussian noise with a zero mean and a variance of $0.1m^2$.
 It is seen that the uncertainty of the normal vector converges when the number of points reaches 50.
 After the uncertainty converges, we discard all historical points and retain the estimated plane parameters $(\mathbf n, \mathbf q)$ and covariance $\boldsymbol{\Sigma}_{\mathbf n, \mathbf q}$.
 Once more new points are coming, we keep only the latest 10 points and calculate the new plane normal vector composed of those 10 points.
-If the new normal vector and the previously converged normal vector continue to appear relatively large difference, we can assume that this area of the map has changed and needs to be reconstructed as Algorithm \ref{alg:voxel construction}.
+If the new normal vector and the previously converged normal vector continue to appear a relatively large difference, we assume that this area of the map has changed and needs to be reconstructed as Section \ref{sec:voxel map}.